top of page

 Why Storytelling?

-In partnership with BAK, and made possible by VAHA, this project offers people with a migration background—broadly defined, including second-generation migrants—a transformative space to develop storytelling skills that counter harmful narratives and foster connection.
+In partnership with BAK, and made possible by VAHA, this project offers people with lived experiences of migration a transformative space to develop storytelling skills that counter harmful narratives and foster connection.

-Storytelling Basecamp is a creative training program that empowers people with migration backgrounds—especially women and gender-diverse individuals—to reclaim their narratives through the art of storytelling.
-By offering tools for expression and connection, the project fosters empathy, challenges harmful stereotypes, and builds inclusive communities.
+Storytelling Basecamp is a creative training program that empowers people with migration backgrounds—especially women and gender-diverse individuals—to reclaim narratives through the art of storytelling.
+By offering tools for expression and connection, this project fosters empathy, challenges harmful stereotypes, and builds inclusive communities.

 At New Women Connectors, we believe storytelling is a powerful way to bridge cultural divides, create shared understanding, and amplify voices that are too often unheard.
 Through personal stories, participants explore identity, healing, and advocacy—locally and beyond.

-We will select 12 individuals with a migrant or refugee background who are interested in using storytelling as a method of expression and connection.
-The goal is to create an inclusive and supportive space for those whose voices are often underrepresented, offering them tools to share their stories and shape public dialogue.
+Through an open, motivation-based call, we selected a group of individuals with lived experiences of migration, interested in using storytelling as a method of expression and connection.
+The goal was to create an inclusive and supportive space for those whose voices are often underrepresented, offering them tools to share their stories and shape public dialogue.

 Training